frboehler/vbfcprw/README.md

 # Requirements

 If the wheel is incompatible:
-- Fortran compiler (e.g. gfortran)
+- Fortran and C compiler (e.g. gfortran in gcc)

 # References
 - [HAWK](https://hawk.hepforge.org)